jasonflorentino/olla/README.md

 Note: This is geared towards the intel mac that runs ollama in my local network.

+## One time setup
 If it hasn't already been done,
+- Create a local DNS record for the machine.
+  - Set the domain name as the SERVER_NAME value in `.env`
+- Install and run ollama
+  - TODO: Add ollama service setup steps
-- Install and run nginx on the machine.
+- Install and run nginx.
 I've done this as a `brew` service.
 - Run the `setup.sh` script to configure a reverse proxy server for our app.
 ```bash
 ./etc/setup.sh
 sudo nginx -t
 sudo brew services restart nginx
 ```
-- Install and run ollama
-  - TODO: Add ollama service setup steps

-To publish updates,
+## Publish updates

 - Copy/pull this repo
 - Build the app
 ```bash